 e.
 Each team shall collaborate with a sponsor such as a city, transportation authority, airport etc; however only students count as official members of the team.

 f.
-City staff and other external parties can be interviewed and engaged in discussions, but are not allowed to do either modeling or make direct suggestions for the final report.
+City staff and other external parties can be interviewed and engaged in discussions, but are not allowed to do modeling or make direct changes in the report.

 g.
 We recommend meeting with the sponsor a minimum of three times and at the final meeting make sure they approve the report.

 In collaboration with the chosen sponsor, each student team shall select an urban development project in need of sustainable transit and present how autonomous shared mobility can be implemented as a solution.

 Each team must have a sponsor.
 The sponsor can be a city, transportation authority, harbour, hospital, airport or any other entity that has interest in the implementation of a sustainable, autonomous transportation system.
 Teams may use more than one sponsor, e.g. a City and a local ATN/SAV vendor.